Sharonlyu/Android-Graphical-Game/README.md

 # Android-Graphical-Game

-A welcome homepage at the start of this mobile app shows two buttons of game playing and game editing to guide users into two separate modes.
+An Android graphical adventure game which allows players to design, play, save progress and reload A welcome homepage at the start of this mobile app shows two buttons of game playing and game editing to guide users into two separate modes.
 Game editing: